AU-BCE-EE/STM/README.md

 Radiation, taken as the product of solar radiation and slurry surface emissivity, can only increase slurry temperature.

 ## Numerical solution
-A simple first-order fixed timestep approach is used.
+A simple first-order fixed time step approach is used.
-The timestep is one hour, although weather is taken as constant over each day.
+The time step is one hour, although weather is taken as constant over each day.
 To avoid numerical instability (probably only a problem when slurry mass (depth) is very low, a steady-state temperature is calculated at each time step, and taken as the slurry temperature if rate calculations suggest that the slurry temperature should surpass the steady-state value.

 ## Freezing